There was a time when my own mind felt like the most hostile place I could be.

 It was quiet.

-A realisation that I couldn’t keep repeating the same cycle of fear, overthinking, self-criticism, and emotional spirals.
+A moment of realising I couldn’t keep repeating the same cycle of fear, overthinking, and self-criticism — especially as my body and hormones were shifting.

-If I don’t change my mindset, nothing in my life will change.
+If I don’t change how I respond to my mind, nothing changes.

-I learned about my emotional brain (yes… Chucky makes appearances), triggers, stress responses, and how my nervous system had been running the show for years.
+I learned about my emotional brain (yes, Chucky still makes appearances), my triggers, my stress responses, and how my nervous system had been running the show for years.

 For the first time, I didn’t judge myself.